iankronquist/zeta/README.md

         io.println("n is greater than or equal to 1") }

-    // Local variables are declared by directly assigning to them x = 7 + 1
+    // This is a local constant declaration, x cannot be reassigned to let x = 7 + 1

-    /*
-    The variable "unit" refers to this script or code unit, the scope of this unit is an object.
-To assign to the global scope, we need to do the following:
-    */
-    unit.y = 3

-    // Global variables are resolved as you would expect, here z is 3. z = y

-    // This creates a local y which is equal to 4, but the global y remains 3 y = y + 1
+    // This assigns to the global variable y y = 3

-    // We can also create anonymous closures bar = fun () x
+    // We can also create anonymous closures let bar = fun () x + y

     // This function returns the closure bar, the last expression we
     // have evaluated